Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 Over/Under Insights

+- Memphis and its opponents have gone over the current 55.5-point total in seven of 11 games (63.6%) this season.

-- Memphis' games this season have gone over 55.5 points seven of 11 times.
+- Hawaii's games have gone over 55.5 points in five of 12 chances this season.

-- Friday's over/under is 3.4 points lower than the two team's combined 58.9 points per game average.
+- The combined points per game average of the two teams, 58.9, is 3.4 points above Friday's over/under.

-- This contest's over/under is 5.2 points under the 60.7 these two squads combine to give up per game in 2021.
+- This contest's over/under is 5.2 points fewer than the 60.7 these two squads combine to give up per game in 2021.

 Memphis Stats and Trends

-- Memphis has three wins against the spread in 12 games this season.
+- Memphis has played 12 games, with three wins against the spread.

-- The Tigers have been favored by 7.5 points or more two times this season and covered the spread in one of them.

-- Memphis' games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Memphis' games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

 - When Memphis records more than 31.4 points, it is 1-2 against the spread and 4-0 overall.

-- In games that Memphis totals over 446 yards, the team is 1-3 against the spread and 3-2 overall.
+- In games that Memphis amasses more than 446 yards, the team is 1-3 against the spread and 3-2 overall.

-- The Tigers have turned the ball over 19 times this season, eight fewer than the Rainbow Warriors have forced (27).
+- The Tigers have 19 giveaways this season, while the Rainbow Warriors have 27 takeaways .

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.